remix-run/remix/docs/route/headers.md

 Just keep in mind that doing this will apply to _all_ document requests, but does not apply to `data` requests (for client-side transitions for example).
 For those, use [`handleDataRequest`][handle-data-request].

+## To be deprecated with with Single Fetch

+The unstable [Single Fetch][single-fetch] data loading strategy will replace the `headers` export with a mutable `Response` object passed to loaders.
+If you’ve enabled Single Fetch for your Remix application, consult the Single Fetch documentation instead of this page for information about how to set headers for documents.

+[single-fetch]: ../guides/single-fetch#headers
 [cache-control-header]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control
 [action]: ./action
 [loader]: ./loader